 In an integrated sensor-camera security system, the two technologies work together seamlessly.
 When a sensor detects unusual activity, it can automatically trigger the associated cameras to start recording, ensuring that relevant video footage is captured during critical events.

 Upon sensor activation, the system can send immediate alerts to security personnel, including the corresponding video footage, allowing for rapid assessment and response to potential threats.
-Advanced systems can even utilise artificial intelligence and machine learning algorithms to analyse sensor data and camera footage in real-time, identifying patterns and anomalies that may indicate a security risk.
+Advanced systems can even use artificial intelligence and machine learning algorithms to analyse sensor data and camera footage in real-time, identifying patterns and anomalies that may indicate a security risk.

 Benefits of Integration